kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-02-express-mongodb-setup/02-install-dependencies-and-express.md

 * MIT license

 ## Install all dependencies
-`$ npm i express express-validator bcryptjs config jsonwebtoken mongoose gravatar request dotenv`
+`$ npm i express express-validator bcryptjs config jsonwebtoken mongoose gravatar request dotenv` (no longer need to install `request` or `config`)

+### Here are the new modules to install
+`$ npm i express express-validator bcryptjs jsonwebtoken mongoose gravatar dotenv`

-* `config` - package for global variables
+* `config` - package for global variables (no)
 * `gravatar` - package for profile avatars
-* `request` - will allow us to make http requests to another API (we'll use this to make API requests and hide our API keys and list latest repos)
+* `request` - will allow us to make `http` requests to another API (we'll use this to make API requests and hide our API keys and list latest repos)
     - **UPDATE** 2020
         + As of 11th February 2020 `request` has been depreciated and is no longer maintained
-        + We were going to use `axios` in the `client` so we can easily change the above fetching of a users GitHub repositories to use axios
+        + We were going to use `axios` in the `client` so we can easily change the above fetching of a users GitHub repositories to use `axios`

 ### Before with `request`
+* We haven't created this file yet but when we do it looks similar to this: (just giving a heads up)

 ```
 const express = require('express');